nikolay508/Youtube-Clone/README.md

 ## ✨ Features
 Navigation Bar: Mimics the YouTube top navigation, with links and icons.<br>
 Video Thumbnails: Displays a few video thumbnails as seen on the homepage.<br>
-Footer Section: Includes a footer with various links, just like the original page.
+Footer Section: Includes a footer just like the original page.

 ## 🚀 Technologies Used
 HTML5<br>